-- 13.1 This Agreement shall enure to the benefit of and be binding on the Owner and the Owner's Successors. - 13.2 The Owner may request the Covenant Holders to visit the Land and issue a Certificate indicating whether or not there are any violations of this Agreement.
-The Covenant Holders may charge an Administrative Fee plus expenses for such a visit and Certificate.
+- 13.1 This Agreement shall enure to the benefit of and be binding on the Owner and the Owner's Successors.

+- 13.2 The Owner may request the

+Covenant Holders to visit the Land

+and issue a Certificate indicating

+whether or not there are any

+violations of this Agreement.
+The

+Covenant Holders may charge an

+Administrative Fee plus expenses for

+such a visit and Certificate.

+- 14. ASSIGNMENT OF AGREEMENT OR DISSOLUTION OF THE

-→ It is prudent for the landowner to request an estoppel certificate confirming compliance before the new owner or lessee/licensee begins activities on the land.
+- → The covenant is intended to bind the current owner and any subsequent owners, including beneficial owners, of the land.
+A sale or other transfer of the land will not release or otherwise affect the covenant. - → It is prudent for the landowner to request an estoppel certificate confirming compliance before the new owner or lessee/licensee begins activities on the land.